brickblock-io/employee-handbook/README.md

 ### Passwords

-* Use 1password to manage all Brickblock-related passwords.
-No exceptions.
+* Use 1password to manage all Brickblock-related passwords — no exceptions.
 * ☝️ Don’t re-use a password.
 Always create a new one.
 * Use of 1password’s password generator for creating safe passwords.